Olatubosun/rocksdb.docs/PlainTable-Format.md

 See [Key Encoding](#key-encoding) for format of encoded key.

 #### Key Encoding
-There are two encoding type to the key: `kPlain` and `kPrefix`, which can be specified when creating the plain table factory.
+There are two encoding types to the key: `kPlain` and `kPrefix`, which can be specified when creating the plain table factory.

 ##### Plain Encoding
-If fixed key length is given the plain internal key is encoded.
+If fixed key length is given, the plain internal key is encoded.

 If the fixed key length is not given, the key is variable length and will be encoded as